 Next steps and how to get involved

-Building on these insights, the key opinion leader group and NHS health experts are co-producing a culturally relevant video that balances medical facts with the community's faith perspective.
-The video will be previewed in October 2025 by two Black church groups before its official launch on 13 December 2025 at a breakfast meeting hosted by House on the Rock International Church, Haddon Hall, 22, Tower Bridge Road, London SE1 4TR.
+Building on these insights, the key opinion leader group and NHS health experts co-produced a culturally relevant video that balances medical facts with the community's faith perspective.

 Building trust through faith: a new approach to childhood health in south east London

-NHS South East London has partnered with Food for Purpose to promote children health immunity within Black faith communities across Southwark and Lambeth.
+NHS South East London has partnered with Food for Purpose to promote child health within Black faith communities across Southwark and Lambeth.
 By working directly with trusted church leaders, the project aims to support healthier lives for Black communities in south east London.

 A group of key community leaders - including lead pastors and an African Christian health visitor, have helped shape this approach.
 Through conversation workshops with a diverse group of over 35 Nigerian and Ghanaian church leaders, community leaders and parents, as well as targeted surveys, the group have identified what matters most to the community.